expo/create-react-native-app/README.md

 Apps made with Create React Native App support everything in the Components and APIs sections of the [React Native Documentation](https://facebook.github.io/react-native/docs/getting-started.html).

-Apps made with Create React Native App also support most of the JavaScript-to-Native APIs provided by the [Exponent SDK](https://docs.getexponent.com/versions/latest/sdk/index.html), since they are loaded by the Exponent app.
+Apps made with Create React Native App also support most of the JavaScript-to-Native APIs provided by the [Expo SDK](https://docs.expo.io/versions/latest/sdk/index.html), since they are loaded by the Expo app.

 If you're sure that you need custom native code, please read the [ejecting guide](https://github.com/react-community/create-react-native-app/blob/master/EJECTING.md).

-If you need to build IPAs and APKs for publishing to the App Store and/or Play Store, you can either eject (see above guide) and build them yourself using Xcode and Android Studio, or you can use a service like [Exponent's standalone app builds](https://docs.getexponent.com/versions/v13.0.0/guides/building-standalone-apps.html) to publish your pure JS app.
+If you need to build IPAs and APKs for publishing to the App Store and/or Play Store, you can either eject (see above guide) and build them yourself using Xcode and Android Studio, or you can use a service like [Expo's standalone app builds](https://docs.expo.io/versions/v13.0.0/guides/building-standalone-apps.html) to publish your pure JS app.

 ## Support and Contact